 - Alternatively, use the Custom option to define your alert settings for new channel posts and replies and @mentions

-In case of any question, feel free to send us a comment.
+In case of any question, feel free to leave us a comment.
 In the meantime, enjoy Teams 😉